-Defensive Disclosure under Antitrust Enforcement
+Defensive Disclosure of Patentable Inventions Under Antitrust Enforcement

 Erasmus University Rotterdam (EUR) - Erasmus School of Economics (ESE); Erasmus Research Institute of Management